maubanel/UE5-CPP-BP-Overview/fractions/README.md

 ##### `Step 8.`\|`BPOVR`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Go to the game and add **BP_Frac** to the room and place it on top of the **Int** leaving enough room between the classes.
+Go to the game and add **BP_Frac** to the room and place it next to the **Int** leaving enough room between the classes.
 Rotate the actor to face the camera.

 ![add double float to game](images/addDoubleFloatToLvl.png)